sreyas-b-anand/node-js-auth/README.md

     - SESSION_SECRET (a random string)
     - PORT (your PORT number)
 * Start the backend server with node server.js or nodemon server.js.
-* Run the frontend development server
+* Run the frontend development server using npm run dev

 # Potential Use Cases
 * Personal Projects: Build authentication for your apps.